THAT TRANSLATES INTO

-The curriculum uses the NATEF (National Technician’s Education Foundation) and AED (Associated Equipment Distributors) diesel task mastery specifications to assess successful learning outcomes.
+The curriculum uses the National Technician’s Education Foundation (NATEF) and Associated Equipment Distributors (AED) diesel task mastery specifications to assess successful learning outcomes.

-Students with an Associate of Applied Science in Diesel Power Technology should be able to:
+A student with an Associate of Applied Science in Diesel Power Technology will be able to:

 The program is delivered in a well-equipped, 10,000 square foot industrial space within walking distance of the Randolph Center campus.

-Students must possess their own set of hand tools for use in the lab and for the summer internship program.
-A tool list is available from the Office of Admissions or the DPT department.
+The student must possess a set of hand tools for use in the lab and for the summer internship program.
+A tool list is available from the department.

 We would love to meet you and personally introduce you to the Vermont Tech community.